This page may contain affiliate links. Read my full disclosure here.

 Lifestyle, Eating and Performance Therapy (LEAP) is the most strategic method of dealing with food sensitivity related illness that you can find anywhere in healthcare today.

-This comprehensive training was developed by a team of dietitians, physicians, immunologists, and medical business professionals with more than 100 years combined experience in treating food sensitivity related conditions.
+This comprehensive training was developed by a team of dietitians, physicians, immunologists, and medical business professionals with more than 100 years of combined experience in treating food sensitivity related conditions.

 This test and dietary protocol have been used to successfully treat thousands of patients with IBS, migraines, fibromyalgia, autism, ADD/ADHD, IBD, urticaria, chronic fatigue syndrome, obesity, and more over the past decade.